 CNS capillary telangiectasiae(s) are small, asymptomatic low flow vascular lesions of the brain.

-As these lesions are asymptomatic, diagnosis usually matches the age of first imaging with MRI, and as such are most frequently found in middle aged and elderly adults.
+As these lesions are asymptomatic, diagnosis usually matches the age of first imaging with MRI, and as such are most frequently found in middle-aged and elderly adults.
 Their incidence varies according to the series.
-They can account for up to ~ 20 % of all intracerebral vascular malformations on autospy studies 2 and are considered the second most common vascular anomaly after venous angiomas (developmental venous anomaly) on imaging 5.
+They can account for up to ~20% of all intracerebral vascular malformations on autopsy studies 2 and are considered the second most common vascular anomaly after venous angiomas (developmental venous anomaly) on imaging 5.